 If you’re a frequent reader of this blog, then you know that I love Pad Thai.
 When I lived in the Quad Cities, I ate at this fabulous restaurant called Exotic Thai all the time.

 I have made a few different variations of Pad Thai over the years.
 Vegetarian Pad Thai, Peanut Noodle Meal Prep Bowls, Kid-Friendly Peanut Butter Noodles ( which I admit, is not Pad Thai, but my kiddos love them.)
 I have also made Slow Cooker Pad Thai Chicken.

 Lately, I have been trying out some recipes that I usually make in my slow cooker, but I have been making those recipes in my Instant Pot as well to see how they turn out.

-Actually, it turns out that Instant Pot Cooked Pad Thai Chicken is completely different from the time I made pad thai chicken in the slow cooker.
+It turns out that Instant Pot Cooked Pad Thai Chicken is entirely different from the time I made pad thai chicken in the slow cooker.

 This recipe is made just for the Chicken.
 It was moist and perfectly cooked.
 Just like the chicken, you would get in Asian restaurants.

 Here is a lovely video I made you to show you how easy this was!

 So yeah, make your chicken.
 Store it in the fridge with the noodles.
 Add your veggies and your toppings right before you eat!
 I love my Pad Thai with lots of bean sprouts.
 Fresh bean sprouts are the best, but canned ones will work too.

 - 2 chicken breasts, cut into small pieces